 How to Create a Volunteer Handbook for Your Nonprofit

 When your nonprofit starts attracting volunteers, it can be an exciting time of growth and community for everyone involved.
-However, when volunteers start streaming in, it can be overwhelming to onboard, train and even manage all of them.
-It’s a great problem to have, but your organization will need to create systems and standards to support your volunteers.
+However, when volunteers start streaming in, it can be overwhelming to onboard, train, and even manage all of them.
+It's a significant problem to have, but your organization can create systems and standards to support your volunteers.

-That’s where a volunteer handbook may come in handy.
-Much a like a business offers employee handbooks and training materials; a volunteer handbook serves to inform, educate and support volunteers.
+That's where a volunteer handbook comes essential.
+Much like employee handbooks and training materials in businesses, a volunteer handbook serves to inform, educate, and support volunteers.

 What Is a Volunteer Handbook?

 At its core, a volunteer handbook is a resource (printed or digital) that clearly defines what your nonprofit does and how volunteers help the organization.
 It can explain volunteering rules, as well as set out tasks or expectations.

 A handbook should be used to recruit, onboard, and train volunteers so that everyone starts with the same knowledge.

 It's also a "legacy" resource that everyone can use as they grow with your organization.